THE SALISH SEA

 with 1,000’s of natural animal species, many of which are found nowhere else on Earth!

 Around 12,000 years ago, the Salish Sea’s countless 1,000’s of miles of tributary rivers and creeks, 450 islands and islets, and 17,000 square kilometers of salt water bays and canyons were carved by melting glaciers as the last Ice Age receded.

-The Salish Sea is one of North America’s most vital breeding and feeding areas for Herring, Wild Salmon, Whales, Orcas, Dolphins, Porpoises and more than 3,000 other amazing animal species!
+In addition to being the second largest inland sea along the west coast of North America, the Salish Sea is also one of North America’s most vital breeding and feeding areas for myriad species of Herring, Wild Salmon, Whales, Orcas, Dolphins, Porpoises and more than 3,000 other amazing animal species!

 Internationally located in southwest British Columbia and northwest Washington State, the Salish Sea includes Puget Sound, the Strait of Georgia and Juan de Fuca Strait.

 are protected bodies of water where elevated standards of conduct protect and restore natural animal populations, their habitats and everyone’s water quality.
-Pollution to waterways is reduced, while regenerative and sustainable economic activities are multiplied.
-Implementation of the Salish Sea Marine Sanctuary & Coastal Trail vision generates ecological, cultural and economic benefits which far exceed related costs.
+Pollution to waterways is reduced, while sustainable and regenerative economic activities are multiplied.
+With ecological, cultural and economic benefits far outweighing any related costs, the Salish Sea Marine Sanctuary & Coastal Trail is truly a win:win vision and plan for the future well-being of All Our Relations.

 Salish Sea Marine Sanctuary